tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ## Beehave Installation, Project Setup
 Duration: hh:mm:ss

 The Godot Engine does not support Behavior Trees out of the box.
 To use them, you either need to code them yourself or use a plugin.
 I have chosen the **Beehave** plugin, which implements Behavior Trees.
 The plugin is not perfect and has a few quirks and visual glitches.
-However, having live visual debugging is perfect for our educational purposes.
+However, having live visual debugging is ideal for our educational purposes.

 ![](img/BeehaveLogo.png)